FilippoBovo/production-data-science/tutorial/d-iterate_to_product/README.md

 ## Explore-Refactor Cycle

 So far, we have seen a single exploration and a single refactoring steps.
-The idea of the workflow presented in this tutorial is to cycle through small exploration and refactoring steps, instead of doing a single big exploration and refactoring just at the end.
+The idea of the workflow presented in this tutorial is to cycle through small exploration and refactoring steps, instead of doing a single big exploration, refactoring just at the end.

-Cycling through a cycle of small exploration and refactoring steps has several advantages over a single exploration and a single refactoring.
+Cycling through small exploration and refactoring steps has several advantages over a single exploration with final refactoring.

 - Cycling through refactoring and exploration keeps the code modular.
-In turn, **the codebase becomes smaller, easier to reuse and fix**.
-In general, [viewing code as a liability](https://youtu.be/YyhfK-aBo-Y?t=17m42s), less code means less liability in a product.
+In turn, **the codebase becomes smaller, and easier to reuse and fix**.
+In general, [viewing code as a liability](https://youtu.be/YyhfK-aBo-Y?t=17m42s), less code means less liability.
 - Modular code allows to build tests that make the **codebase robust against change**.
 In addition, by writing tests, it is easier to exploit the weaknesses of a system.
-- By calling functions and methods from the refactor modular code, analyses contain less code.
+- By calling functions and methods from the refactored modular code, analyses contain less code.
 By containing less code, **analyses focus more on proving a point** through argumentations, which is what an analysis is supposed to do.
 In addition, basing an analysis on a modular codebase, prevents the dangerous tendency of copying and pasting code snippets from older analyses.
 - By taking advantage of the modular codebase, **it is faster to carry out new analyses**.
 For example, we may use just a few lines of code to call functions or methods from the codebase to clean our data or make customised plots.
 In addition, using refactored and tested code **reduces the risk of reaching a wrong conclusion in an analysis**.
-- Modularised code is faster and easier to simplify and document.
+- Modular code is faster and easier to simplify and document.
 Simple and documented code, together with focussed analyses, lead to a work that is easier to read, understand and change, therefore, **boosting collaboration**.

 - By following the refactor-explore cycle, **the code is kept in a state that is quick to productionise**.